Maxwell-downtown/DENet/README.md

 Code and data for running DENet.

 ## Installation ##
-After downloading the DENet data files, one can directly configure the conda environment with the following command:
+After downloading the DENet repository, one can directly configure the conda environment with the following command:
 ```
 conda env create -f DENet_environment.yml
 conda activate DENet